Artwall: Description and history

 Artwall was designed by architect Herbert Dreiseitl along with Tanner Springs Park.
 The sculpture was installed at Northwest Marshall Street and Northwest 10th Avenue, along the east edge of the park, in 2005.
 It was funded by the City of Portland's Percent for Art program and construction funds from PDC.
-The "art wall" measures 17 ft x 200 ft and features 368 reclaimed railroad tracks (weathered steel) standing on end and 99 pieces of fused glass inset with images of "preindustrial" amphibians, dragonflies and other insects, and spiders.
+The art wall measures 17 ft x 200 ft and features 368 reclaimed railroad tracks (weathered steel) standing on end and 99 pieces of fused glass inset with images of native wildlife such as amphibians, dragonflies, other insects, and spiders.
 Dreiseitl hand-painted the images directly onto Portland glass, before the pieces were fused and melted.
 The century-old tracks separate the park's boardwalk from the meadow and wetland portion, and have been described as "reminders of the area's industrial past".

 The Smithsonian Institution categorizes the sculpture as both abstract and architectural.
 According to the Regional Arts & Culture Council, which administers the work, "The concept of the Artwall integrates the concept of the park itself.
 In one urban block the skin of city is peeled back to reveal the landscape before its industrial development.
 The wall is an element which thrives on the polarity between the site's industrial past and the purity of its new nature."
 Artwall is part of the City of Portland and Multnomah County Public Art Collection courtesy of the Regional Arts & Culture Council.